Read This First

 Prompt 2: Let me be more precise: Superior predictive power over the long term is the best measure of the degree of rationality one possesses.
 Correct?

-The section turns on Nuances and Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Nuances and Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Superior long-term predictive power offers concrete, empirical evidence of one’s understanding of causal relationships in the world.
 It suggests that the individual’s models or theories about how things work are aligned with reality.